FusionAuth/fusionauth-install/README.md

 docker pull fusionauth/fusionauth-app
 ```

 When running FusionAuth in Docker, it is recommended to either connect to an external Elasticsearch service, or use the Docker images provided by Elasticsearch.
-See `docker-compose.yml` for example.
+See `docker-compose.yml` and `docker-compose.override.yml` for an example in configuring Elasticsearch with FusionAuth.

 ### Documentation